 Lumbar Rotation

-Start on your back for this exercise.
+Start on your back for this exercise, either on the floor or in your bed.
 You will then put your feet on the ground and rock your knees side to side.
+As you do this, you should feel a stretch on the other side of your lower back.
 How far you go on this stretch is based on how you feel, so listen to your body.
 Do about 20 of these and you will feel your back loosen up.

 Posterior Tilting

-This exercise will be in the same position as the previous one.
-This works on flexion and extension of the back.
-You are going to flatten your back onto the ground and then increasing the space between the ground and your back.
+Posterior Tilting is done in the same position as the lumbar rotation, work on flexion and extension of the back.
+You are going to flatten your back onto the ground and then increase the space between the ground and your back.
 This will work on range of motion and your motor control.
 Do this for 20 reps.

 Bridges

 In the same position, you are going to drive through with your heels and bring your hips up.
 Squeeze your glutes at the top of the stretch.
+This is going to help with strengthening.
+Don't worry too much about how high you lift your hips, just attempt to hold the contraction and feel your glutes work as you lift.
 Do 20 reps of this.

 Glute Stretch